project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/install_mobile_setup.md

 **app_version_code**

-Version code for the app release.
+Version code for the app release

 **App end-point**:

-Replace redirect base url REDIRECT_BASE_URL and all other base urls with your respective domain name in sunbird.properties
+Replace redirect base url <b>REDIRECT_BASE_URL</b> and all other base urls with your respective domain name in <b>sunbird.properties</b>

 **API Key:**

-   Replace `release_fabric_api_key` in `sunbird.properties` with your fabric API Key.
-Please create an account in [fabric.io](https://get.fabric.io/) and register the app to get the API key.
+   Replace <b>release_fabric_api_key</b> in <b>sunbird.properties</b> with your fabric API Key.
+Please create an account in [fabric.io](https://get.fabric.io/) and register the app to get the API key

 **Secret:**

-Generate the key and secret for mobile_app user using the JWT token of the mobile_admin user.
-The JWT token for mobile_admin user will be printed on the application
+Generate <b>Key</b> and <b>Secret</b> for mobile_app user using the JWT token of the mobile_admin user.
+The JWT token for mobile_admin user must be printed on the application

-* **server folder /where-you-cloned-sunbird-devops-repo/sunbird-devops/deploy/logs/apis.log.*
+**Server folder:**

+Cloned-sunbird-devops-repo in /sunbird-devops/deploy/logs/apis.log.

-Please invoke the below API to generate the key and secret for the mobile app:
+Use the below API to generate the key and secret for the mobile app:

 curl -X POST \   <your-sunbird-base-url>/api/api-manager/v1/consumer/mobile_app/credential/register \
      -H 'authorization: Bearer <mobile_admin_jwt_token_from_apis_log_file>' \